“Is this normal?” How asking this simple question changed my life for the better.

 “I realised I needed to expand on my digital skills in order to develop my business.
-NABS gave me some great upskilling advice and I am so grateful for the funding as I learned a lot during on the course, met some great contacts and it bolstered my digital confidence.”
+NABS gave me some great upskilling advice and I am so grateful for the funding.
+I learned a lot during on the course, met some great contacts and it bolstered my digital confidence.”

 In October 2017 Wild and Form Digital was born.
 Rubbi helps SMEs across the UK to grow by empowering them with the skills and confidence to get more out of social media.
 She hosts group and 1:1 workshops and has worked with over 50 companies, ranging from financial services and legal firms to wedding and beauty businesses.

 Rubbi now works flexibly from her home in Saddleworth; which fits around her family life.

 “I can do things such as drop my daughter off at her after school clubs, read a book to her at bed-time or head to a fitness class without worrying about any judgment from my boss.”
 Said Rubbi.

 “I work around my priorities and give 100% to my clients.
 Doing those other things gives my mind the space to flex and generate ideas that I can apply to my clients and my own business.